mohsenasadi501/DataStructureAlgorithm/README.md

 - Compilers

 - Compression(Mp3 ,..)

+#### Binary Search Tree

-This is a special type of binary tree called **Binary Search Tree** because it allows us to quickly lookup data in this tree values of any right node is always greater than left one and have **Logarithmic** time complexity
+This is a special type of binary tree called **Binary Search Tree (BST)** because it allows us to quickly lookup data in this tree.
+Values of any right node is always greater than left one and have **Logarithmic** time complexity

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/binarysearchtree.png" alt="binarysearchtree.png" width="393">

-What about runtime complexcity of operations in binary search tree
+What about runtime complexity of operations in BST

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/binarysearchtreeOp.png" alt="binarysearchtreeOp.png" width="424">

-As you can see in an above image, all operation in binary search treee run logarithmic.
+As you can see in an above image, all operation in BST run logarithmic.

 #### Example: